What is the Joy of the Lord Nehemiah 8:10 Devotional

 Hebrews 12:2

-And guess what… we are that joy.
+And guess what… we are that joy!

+We are the joy of the Lord!
 Our salvation is the reason Jesus died and rose again.
 And our salvation is what He was thinking of on the cross.

 Now, because of Jesus’ sacrifice, sin no longer separates us from God, and we can experience the joy of walking with Him every day.